Non Touristy Things to Do in St. Louis

 I moved to St. Louis from New York City in summer 2016 and have since made it home for the last five years and married the girl I moved here with.
 I’m from London and she’s from Shanghai, so we’re born and raised city-slickers, however while the subway may always be our natural habitat, in St. Louis we discovered that we could finally do something we’d wanted to do for ages: balance a hectic schedule and urban lifestyle during the working week with more time to cut loose on the weekend and get out into the natural world.

-Here’s some of the things I’d put on your to-do list if you came to visit me.
+Here’s some of the more unusual things I’d put on your to-do list:

 Fun Things to Do in St. Louis